 WE OFFER MOUNTAIN BIKE ADVENTURES IN THE PACIFIC NORTHWEST

 We’ve curated a list of trails and experiences that we can mold to you and your group.
-Choose from single day and Multi-Day trips, from front country shuttles to back country adventure, we’ve got a ride for you.
+Choose from single-day and multi-day trips, from front-country shuttles to backcountry adventures—we’ve got a ride for you.

-We specialize in guided mountain bike trips and shuttles within Oregon and Washington on some of the most remote singletrack found in the United States.
-We operate within the Willamette National Forest, including the Old Cascades Crest in the North Willamette, McKenzie River Area in the Central Willamette, and the entire Oakridge network of trails in the South of the Willamette National Forest.
-We also offer trips in the Gifford Pinchot National Forest around Mt.
-St Helens and Mt.
-Adams and the endless opportunities this forest provides.
-New for 2021, we will be adding trips in the Okanogan-Wenatchee National Forest, near Lake Chelan and the Sawtooth Backcountry.
+We specialize in guided mountain bike trips and shuttles across Oregon and Washington, exploring some of the most remote and breathtaking singletrack in the United States.
+Our operations span the Willamette National Forest, from the Old Cascades Crest in the North Willamette to the McKenzie River area in the Central Willamette, and the vast Oakridge trail network in the south.
+Beyond Oregon, we run trips in Washington’s Gifford Pinchot National Forest, showcasing the rugged beauty of the Mt.
+St. Helens and Mt.
+Adams regions.
+In 2021, we expanded our offerings to the Okanogan-Wenatchee National Forest, bringing riders into the stunning landscapes of Lake Chelan and the Sawtooth Backcountry.
+Wherever we go, our focus is on delivering unforgettable backcountry experiences on world-class trails.

 The Willamette National Forest stretches along the western slope of Oregon’s Cascade Range, from Mount Jefferson south to Windigo Pass near Diamond Lake.
 It borders the Mount Hood National Forest to the north and the Umpqua National Forest to the south.
 An administrative unit of Region 6 of the U.S. Forest Service, with headquarters in Eugene, the Willamette National Forest is 1.7 million acres, with 123,330 acres managed by private in holders and other public agencies.
 The Willamette’s mountains and steep valleys range from about 1,500 feet to over 10,000 feet at the summits of the Three Sisters and Mount Jefferson.
 A complete history can be found here.